luciocatilina/calculator-react/README.md

 # ¡¡The calculator works also using your keyboard!!

-# Getting Started with Create React App
+Getting started with create react app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).